Xevion/the-office/README.md

 ```
 python server/cli.py process
-    --season SEASON     Processes all episodes from a specific season.
+    -s --season SEASON     Processes all episodes from a specific season.
-    --epsiode EPISODE   Processes a specific episode.
+    -e --epsiode EPISODE   Processes a specific episode.
 Requires SEASON to be specified.
-    --all               Processes all episodes from all seasons.
+    -a --all               Processes all episodes from all seasons.
 ```

 Now that they're all in individual files, the final commands can be ran to compile them into one file, a static